yegor256/blog/_posts/2018/apr/2018-04-03-donations-via-zerocracy.md

 The advantage of this approach, compared to, for example, [BountySource](https://www.bountysource.com/), is that the money will be distributed in micro-payments and will be fully traceable.
-I believe that this makes a difference for donators&mdash;they are interested to see how their money is being used.
+I believe that this makes a difference for donators---they are interested to see how their money is being used.